-To facilitate the evaluation of the large number of unique pieces of equipment, many test rigs were brought into use, in addition to those already mentioned and some were built specifically for mcmv purposes.
+To facilitate the evaluation of the large number of unique pieces of equipment, many test rigs were brought into use in addition to those already mentioned, some of which were built specifically for MCMV purposes.
 The following touches on the main facilities only.

-Diesel engines
+Diesel Engines

-At AEL West Drayton a number of test rigs were set up to carry out studies of the low-magnetism versions of both the main propulsion and the generator engines.
-These rigs also incorporated facilities for testing hydraulic pumps, electric actuators, exhaust scrubbers, deck cooling panels, gearboxes, engine control systems and air start gear.
+At AEL West Drayton, a number of test rigs were set up to carry out studies of the low-magnetism versions of both the main propulsion and the generator engines.
+These rigs also incorporated facilities for testing hydraulic pumps, electric actuators, exhaust scrubbers, deck cooling panels, gearboxes, engine control systems, and air-start gear.